XessX/cnn_based_food_classification/README.md

-# cnn_based_food_classification
+# cnn_food_classification
-A cnn based food classification model repo.
+This is a repository of cnn based food classification